-7. The poll for the week beginning Sunday June 18 will be to determine which of the top 10 is the best.
+7. Vote beginning Sunday June 18 to determine which of the top 10 is the best.

 8. The winner will be announced on June 25, and will be published on the blog.
 The winner will also receive a coveted "prize to be named later" -- which is likely to include something from my desk -- plus copies of my two favorite Calvin and Hobbes comic strips.

 At the ball, Crist seemed like a nice enough guy.
 He made a joke about how a screwdriver is an appropriately Floridian drink, what with the orange juice.
 He even took my business card and sent me a lovely note after our meeting.

 But, despite this, if I were still a Florida voter, I don't think I could manage to vote for him.
 And not just because he's a Republican: